PUMA

 “How recruitment learns to fly – from hidden champion to well-known aircraft factory”

-In her workshop, Anke Lemke reports on her experiences in employer branding for recruitment.
-It is about the journey of an aircraft manufacturer that used to enjoy an excellent reputation among its international customers, but was otherwise largely unknown, to becoming a company that applicants in particular have on their radar.
+In her workshop, Anke Lemke reported on her experiences in employer branding for recruitment.
+The focus was on the journey of an aircraft manufacturer that had long enjoyed an excellent reputation among its international customers, but was otherwise largely unknown, toward becoming a company that applicants in particular had on their radar.

-Lemke describes the way in which the aircraft factory slowly found its current image.
-Participants learn how an image-building process works in practice and how it is possible to convey an image that has a lasting effect and forms a unique selling point when recruiting personnel.
-The subsequent practical part is interactive.
-Here, the participants work together to develop their own “employer story”.
+Lemke described how the aircraft manufacturer gradually developed its current image.
+Participants learned how an image-building process works in practice and how to communicate an image that has a lasting impact and creates a unique selling point in recruitment.
+The subsequent practical part was interactive.
+Here, participants worked together to develop their own “employer story.”

 “How to marketing conception – from the basics to individual strategies and measures”